fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 | ATC_ANG_RLL_P                  | 4.5                   | 19.6323              | 7.599                  |
 +--------------------------------+-----------------------+----------------------+------------------------+

-The next three plots show the simulation results for the tracking behaviour of a 10 degree step, the control variables corresponding to the angle step and the disturbance behaviour for the roll axis.
+The next three plots show the simulation results for the tracking behaviour of a 10 degree step, the control variable corresponding to the angle step and the disturbance behaviour for the roll axis.
+The control variable is shown to evaluate whether the optimized behaviour can actually be realized by the real system.
 It is assumed that the disturbances act as external torques on the airframe.
 Therefore, the disturbance behaviour is simulated as a step on the control variables.

 Tracking Behaviour:

 .. image:: ../images/rollAxisTrackingSim.png
 :name: fig-track-roll-sim

 Control Variables:

 .. image:: ../images/rollAxisTrackingCtrlVarSim.png
 :name: fig-ctrlvar-roll-sim

 Disturbance Behaviour:

 .. image:: ../images/rollAxisDisturbanceSim.png
 :name: fig-dist-roll-sim